fabric-design/scss/README.md

 To change the design, we change the tokens or the components in `./refills/`.

-To add the new components FANCY, add them via a new FANCY.html file to `src/materials/`.
 Add the styles as a new FANCY.scss file to `./custom/` and reference it in `./custom/_custom.scss`.

 ### Use the design/framework